The Floss Rule in Phonics: When to Double F, L, and S (with Word Lists + Activities)

 This post may contain affiliate links, and I will earn a commission if you purchase through these links.
 Please read the disclosure policy for more details.

 Do you wonder why some words are spelled with a double consonant at the end, like miss, and others aren’t (like rob)?
 There is actually a reason this happens, and it’s called The Floss Rule.
-The Floss Rule helps you know when to double the final consonant and it’s a pretty easy rule to learn.
+The Floss Rule is one of the first spelling rules students learn after short vowels..

 In this blog post, we’ll discuss what the floss rule is, how to teach it, and some fun activities that you can do with your students.
 So let’s get started!